vincentschall/Chess/README.md

 ## Additional information

   - Pawn promotion: currently auto-promotes to queen.
+  - Moves are displayed on the console, planned to be integrated into UI.

 ## Roadmap

-  - [x] Make the UI: background, piece images
+  - [x] Create the UI: background, piece images
   - [x] User input: making moves
   - [x] Only allowing legal moves
   - [x] Special moves: castling